Muralists, painters, Folklórico Dancers lead a native Pleasant Grove art movement

 Later this November, Castillo, together with artists Nicolás González and Javier Riojas, will open a new art studio in Pleasant Grove.

-Gallery 86 is to be set at 2084 N Jim Miller Rd.
-Suite 102 A, down the same street from where he was inspired to become an artist as an elementary student.
+Gallery 86 is to be set at 2084 N. Jim Miller Road, Suite 102 A, down the same street from where he was inspired to become an artist as an elementary student.
 Castillo and his friends will use the studio to work and showcase their work.

 “There is a responsibility I feel to my neighborhood, like we can change things.
 It requires people to really Invest time into it, and Invest effort, and I think with this art studio we’ll be able to do that.”